 HELP FOR THE HAUNTED

-Katherine Nabity, who writes The Writerly Reader blog, wrote a delightful and insightful review of Help for the Haunted.
+Katherine Nabity writes The Writerly Reader blog, where she posted a review of Help for the Haunted.
 “The stories have a lot of humor, but have chilling moments too,” she writes, adding, “If I were given the opportunity to hang out with Sherlock Holmes or Vera Van Slyke, I’d choose Vera.”

 The Holmes analogy reappears in a review at the Multo (Ghost) website, where Nina writes: “I love the rapport between Vera and Lida.
 They’re like a beer-drinking, ghost-hunting Holmes and Watson, if Holmes and Watson were American women.”